chicago-justice-project/article-tagging/CONTRIBUTING.md

 * Find a faster geocoder.
 (But please see **NOTE** above about Terms of Service.)
 * Find a more accurate geocoder.
 (But please see **NOTE** above about Terms of Service.)
 * Improve the inputs to it by improving the geostring model.
+* Improve the confidence score.

+### What if it breaks?

+The last time the geocoding broke it was because they started checking for browser-like headers, so we updated our requests to have browser-like headers.
+Something like this may happen again and unfortunately there's no real playbook here.

+The good news is that the geostrings will always be there, and if needed we can always re-process any geocoding that doesn't work.

 ## Testing